sw-swatanabe/ucar-et-al-2021/README.md

 # ucar-et-al-2021
+#
-# these are the Matlab codes that were used in Ucar et all., Nature 2021
+These are the Matlab codes that were used in Ucar et all., Nature 2021

 # FLIM_analysis can be used to build lifetime images and A1% images and their quantification.
   #For this program to function, 'Read_PTU_tag.m', which is provided by PicoQuant, is required.